 - Because of the above, if you realize you forgot to include enough info, don't do something like "@here ^."
-That will pull everyone into Slack to see what's going on (we're a group of caring people that want to help!).
+That will pull everyone into Slack to see what's happening (we're a group of caring people who want to help!).
 Instead, delete your original message and repost with @here and the full message—no shame in that!

 Adjust per-channel notifications based on notifications you need

-Enable notifications for channels where you need to be able to respond to pings.
+Enable notifications for channels where you need to respond to pings.
 Disable notifications or leave channels where you don't.

 Keep your Slack status up-to-date

-We use Slack for ephemeral or urgent communication, so it's important to have your Slack status reflect whether you're easy to reach (or out sick or on vacation).
+We use Slack for ephemeral or urgent communication, so it's essential to have your Slack status reflect whether you're easy to reach (or out sick or on vacation).

-At previous companies, a majority of our time was spent in low value meetings.
-Before calling a meeting at Ashby, we consider that low value meetings are expensive:
+At previous companies, we spent the majority of our time in low-value meetings.
+Before calling a meeting at Ashby, we consider that low-value meetings are expensive:

-- Each attendee is a paid employee and is costing the company to attend.
+- Each attendee is a paid employee and costs the company to attend.

-- Each attendee is costing the company much more in opportunity cost (they could be spending that time doing something else!)
+- Each attendee costs the company much more in opportunity cost (they could be spending that time doing something else!)

-We are especially careful with recurring meetings that don't have a clear goal.
-We have a limited number of recurring meetings to broadcast information (e.g. All Hands, Engineering Show & Tell) and avoid recurring meetings that are for collaboration, planning, or discussing ongoing projects or proposals.
+We are cautious with recurring meetings that don't have a clear goal.
+We have a limited number of recurring meetings to broadcast information (e.g., All Hands, Engineering Show & Tell) and avoid recurring meetings for collaboration, planning, or discussing ongoing projects or proposals.

 With that in mind, consider whether a written proposal or other asynchronous medium or process is better to come to a decision.

-When you start at Ashby, you’ll be paired with an onboarding buddy to get your questions answered and issues resolved.
+We'll pair you with an onboarding buddy to get your questions answered and issues resolved when you start at Ashby.
 They expect you to reach out to them frequently, so DM and video conference with them often to prevent yourself from getting blocked.
-If they can’t help you, they’ll route you to someone who can.
+If they can't help you, they'll route you to someone who can.

-While a separate topic for a future post, it's important to briefly touch on ownership at Ashby.
+While a separate topic for a future post, it's important to touch on ownership at Ashby briefly.
 For all major initiatives, we ensure that there's a clear single owner in place4.
-Clear owners reduce the need for coordination, communication, and remove ambiguity around decision making.
+Clear owners reduce the need for coordination and communication and remove ambiguity around decision-making.

 Building Relationships in a Remote Organization

 During the pandemic, we became a remote-first company.
-For collaboration, it was an easy transition since our communication was already asynchronous.
+It was an easy transition for collaboration since our communication was already asynchronous.

 Every new employee meets one-on-one with everyone when they start

-It's critical for new employees to get the chance to have an intimate conversation with each of their new colleagues.
+New employees must get the chance to have an intimate conversation with each of their new colleagues.

 Employee introductions directory

 We maintain a slide deck where each employee gets one slide to tell the rest of the team about themselves through text and photos.
 We provide a template slide and instructions to help people get started.
-Every new employee presents their slide at our All Hands meeting.
-We learn a lot of interesting things that may not come up in casual conversation!
+Every new employee presents their slide at our All Hands meeting, and we learn many interesting things that may not come up in casual conversation!